 As you make your way back to South America, the educational presentations continue, and you will enjoy an entertaining and memorable voyage recap by your expedition leader.
 Join the resident photographer in the multimedia room and download and back up your precious images.
 If weather conditions allow, hope to make a rounding of Cape Horn.
 This fabled stretch of water is home to legendary tales of exploration and early navigation.
 It’s a fitting place to reflect on a wonderful expedition.
 Approaching the entrance to the Beagle Channel in the early evening light, enjoy a special dinner attended by the captain of the ship.

 Arrive into Ushuaia, Argentina in the early morning.
 It is time to say farewell to your crew and fellow travelers.
-Guests will be transported to their hotels or to the airport for return flights home.
+Guests will be transported to the airport for return flights home.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.